 Over the last 40 years, government campaigns have successfully made drink driving socially unacceptable and society has become much more aware of the dangers involved.
 However, the effects of dehydration on the ability of drivers to safely control their vehicles is much less known and explored.

-a plumber who has worked a busy day.
+The state of dehydration in the tests conducted by Loughborough University were considered to be mild and very reflective of the fluid taken in by a plumber who has worked a busy day.
 With 68% of all vehicle crashes in the UK caused by driver error, it is unknown how many of these are caused by dehydration.

 The general consensus is that plumbers should ensure that they are keeping well-hydrated by drinking around 2 - 3 litres of water per day, particularly during the summer months.
 Having a drink before a long journey and keeping a big bottle of water in the car would be advisable.